First Home Owner Grant and Home Buyer Schemes Act 2000 (referral)

 The residence requirement

-Section 12 of the Act requires the applicant for the first home owner grant to occupy the home to which the application relates as their principal place of residence for a continuous period of six months commencing within the first 12 months after the eligible transaction.
+Most referrals to VCAT involve the residence requirement – section 12 of the Act.
+This requires the applicant of a first home owner grant to occupy the home listed on their application as their principal place of residence for a continuous period of 12 months, commencing within the first 12 months after the eligible transaction.

-The first home owner grant is paid in the expectation that the applicant will comply with the residence requirement.
-If the applicant does not comply with the residence requirement, they must give written notice to the CSR and repay the grant.
+The first home owner grant is paid under the assumption the applicant will comply with the residence requirement.
+If the applicant does not comply with the residence requirement, they must give written notice to the Commissioner and repay the grant.
 See section 20 of the Act.

-Generally, VCAT takes the following approach when determining whether the applicant has met the residence requirement:
+Generally, VCAT considers the following when determining whether the applicant has met the residence requirement:

 - the words 'principal place of residence' should be given their ordinary meaning in the context in which they appear